Softmotions/ejdb/README.md

 Toward to EJDB2
 ===============
-Currently we are in development of second generation of EJDB database (see current limitations of EJDB http://ejdb.org/doc/limitations.html).
+Currently we are in development of second generation of EJDB database (see the current limitations http://ejdb.org/doc/limitations.html).
 As the first step we have developed modern key/value storage **http://iowow.io** which will be underlying storage engine for EJDB2.

 Embedded JSON Database engine C library (libejdb)